 The most important reform a state legislature could provide would be to limit the state's police power to the prevention of harm and to limit the state's eminent domain power such that it would be used to acquire property only for legitimate public uses.
-(Oregon's Initiative Measure 7 is an exemplary model.)
 In large part, that would entail the provision of compensation to all property owners who were deprived by state or local governments of their rights to exclude others from their property, to dispose of it, or to use it, all subject to the rights of others to do the same.
-The U.S. Congress could achieve similar reforms by enacting similar legislation and by limiting its programs to those necessary and proper to the powers enumerated for the federal government.
-Without such a principled solution, only partial and improvised remedies are available.
+The U.S. Congress could achieve similar reforms by enacting similar legislation and by limiting its programs to those necessary and proper to the powers enumerated for the federal government.221 Without such a principled solution, only partial and improvised remedies are available.
 The removal of the ripeness and jurisdictional barriers to prompt and comprehensive determinations of individual rights is clearly important as well.